discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 The structure of the url is quite simple:

 * The first part is just Discord's standard structure for authorizing an OAuth2 application (such as your bot application) for entry to a Discord server.
-* The second part that says `client_id=...` is to specify _which_ application we want to authorize.
+* The second part that says `client_id=...` is to specify _which_ application you want to authorize.
 You'll need to replace this part with your client's ID in order to create a valid invite link.
-* Lastly, the third part which says `scope=bot` specifies that we want to add this application as a Discord bot.
+* Lastly, the third part which says `scope=bot` specifies that you want to add this application as a Discord bot.

 <p class="tip">A permissions parameter also exists to restrict or guarantee the permission your bot will have on the server you add it to.
 For ease of use, it is recommended to use [this](https://discordapi.com/permissions.html) website.</p>